afk0323/afk0323/README.md

 ### Hi there 👋

-- 🌱 I’m currently learning front-end, back-end
+- 🌱 I’m currently learning front-end
 - 📬 How to reach me: jwv0323@naver.com
 <!--